Defend Your Property Against High Winds

 • Ensure all PTAC units are tilted toward the outside of the building.
 Research from the Insurance Institute for Business & Home Safety found that internally tilted PTAC units can cause interior water damage from wind-driven rain.
 Hire a contractor to fix the unit.

-• Inspect the weather stripping between the PTAC unit and sleeve to ensure it has been installed correctly and consistently and decrease the risk of water entry.
+• Inspect the weather stripping between the PTAC unit and sleeve to ensure it has been installed correctly and consistently.

 • Look for improper or damaged caulking around the PTAC unit.